On the joint estimation of flow fields and particle properties from Lagrangian data: Methodology: neural-implicit particle advection

 \section{Methodology: neural-implicit particle advection}

-Understanding the joint observability of flow state trajectories and particle properties from Lagrangian data requires a DA algorithm that accounts for the physics of both phases.
+Understanding when flow fields and particle properties can be jointly recovered from Lagrangian data requires a DA algorithm that accounts for the physics of both phases.
 Existing DA methods either reconstruct the flow but treat the particles as ideal tracers, neglecting particle--fluid interactions, or they infer the particle dynamics given full knowledge of the flow field \citep{Dominguez2025}.
 Neither approach is adequate to the task at hand.
 To remedy this shortcoming, we introduce a new framework for LPT DA, which we call \emph{NIPA}.
 It features dedicated models of both the flow and the particles, which are coupled through the governing equations of disperse multiphase flow, namely, the Navier--Stokes and extended Maxey--Riley equations.
-By jointly optimizing flow and particle models to satisfy these equations, NIPA recovers not only time-resolved flow states but also enhanced particle trajectories and otherwise unknown particle properties.
+By simultaneously optimizing the flow and particle models to satisfy these equations, NIPA recovers not only time-resolved flow fields but also enhanced particle trajectories and otherwise unknown particle properties.
 This tool thus enables the systematic evaluation of how dataset attributes (e.g., the number and spacing of particles, data fidelity, particle inertia, and compressibility) affect reconstruction accuracy.
 Below, we present our framework, define the objective loss terms, and describe our flow and particle models.